 Since we’ve been home, things have been so good.
 Don’t get me wrong, having two babies is the most insane thing I ever could have imagined.
 But so far we are all happy and healthy and ready to keep growing!

 But this is where I sometimes feel crazy.
 I know we had an easy NICU stay.
 I met some families who had it a lot worse.
 I met some families who weren’t sure if their baby would ever go home.
 But I feel like at delivery, having them taken away in such crucial hours, really changed things for me.
 I didn’t get off to the start that most moms do.
 I missed a lot of time holding my babies.
-I spent the first hours after they were born scared beyond belief, rather than happy and calm and snuggling my babies.
-I then spent the next 2.5 weeks in complete chaos, rather than home with my husband and our new family.
+I spent the first hours after they were born scared and confused rather than happy and calm and snuggling my babies.
+I then spent the next weeks in complete chaos, rather than home with my husband and our new family.

 I know things are good now.
 Things are normal now.
 And our babies are healthy.
 But this wasn’t the way I envisioned becoming a mom.
 I’m grateful for every second, and I am totally and completely in love.
 But I think the stress of it all has totally stuck with me.